Back

 What if?

 Imagine a society where we have more time to do exactly what we want.
 A life where we can play, grow and create, without the pressure of making rent or the ego ideals of becoming rich.
 To spend our days with our loved ones and to have time meet new potential loved ones.
 A world where we share our welfare equally.
 We get rid of all the controlling activity.
-We raise the tax on the current extremely wealthy.
+We raise the tax on the extremely wealthy.
 We give all people an equal basic income, everywhere, and we trust each individual to use it how they themselves deem fit.
 We allow everyone to spend more time doing what they feel is meaningful.
 We keep the free market but let people have more time to create the change they want to see, released from the struggle for an income.
 People can still work for a larger income than others, but the salary is decided on how valuable the work actually is.
 A society where a nurse earns more money than a banker.

 We live in stronger connection to nature.
 A circular economy where everyone is living within a threshold footprint and where we cultivate biodiversity and reforestation.
 We live off the abundant resources nature provides, without harming the ecosystem.
 Renewable energy, regenerative agriculture and veganism are some examples of the non-violent ways of life that has become the norm.
 We use a life-centred measure on progress and growth.
 All life flourish.
 There’s no scarcity.
 Still, we can enjoy all the benefits and pleasures of our technologically advanced and connected world, but in more connection to our human nature.